The Van Wert County Courthouse

 SCOTT TRUXELL/independent editor

-According to NWS Northern Indiana, Van Wert County could see snow in excess of six inches.
-If the forecast is accurate, travel could become difficult.
-Residents are being encourage to delay travel, but if it’s absolutely necessary, take a winter storm kit with you, including jumper cables, a flashlight, shovel, blankets and extra clothing.
+According to NWS Northern Indiana, travel is expected to become difficult, especially Sunday afternoon and evening.
+Residents are being encourage to delay travel, but if it’s absolutely necessary, take a winter storm kit with you, including jumper cables, a flashlight, shovel, and blankets.

 Local road crews are prepping for the storm, including those with the Van Wert Street Department.